Daniel Glattauer: Reception

 At first Glattauer's reputation as a journalist hindered his success as an author in his home country.
 Austrian literary critics would think of him as a journalist whose hobby was writing books in his free time.
 As a result, there is a lack of domestic, analytical, literary reviews of his work, which offers and explanation for his relatively moderate success in Austria compared to Germany, where his works are strongly promoted.
 The German, self-employed bookseller Martin Gaiser states in a review of Love Virtually that Glattauer uses "trenchant and challenging" ("pointiert und anspruchsvoll") language, naming it as one of the reasons for the novel's success.
 Taking the roundabout way through Austria's neighboring country, the national reception of Glattauer's work, although delayed, was overall very good.
 The author himself believes that the reception in various countries most likely depends on the quality of the translation, stating that the Spanish version must be quite good with regard to the sales numbers in Spain.

 Readership demographic

 In an Interview with the journalist Herbert Lackner, Glattauer reveals that he always writes with an intended audience at the back of his mind.
 For instance, he imagined the readers of his novel "Darum" to be female, between the ages 30 and 40.

 Adaptations of his work

 Theater

 On 7 May 2009 the theater adaptation of Love Virtually premiered at the "Theater in der Josefstadt".
 While Glattauer co-wrote the adaptation, the stage production was directed by Michael Kreihsl, starring Ruth Brauer-Kvam and Alexander Pschill in the lead roles.
-In the theater season of 2010/11 the adaptation had, tremendous success in the German-speaking countries, it's 374 performances only being topped by Friedrich Dürrenmatt's The Visit.
+In the theater season of 2010/11 the adaptation had, tremendous success in the German-speaking countries, its 374 performances only being topped by Friedrich Dürrenmatt's The Visit.

 Glattauer's play "Die Wunderübung" premiered on 22 January 2015, shortly after he wrote it in 2014.